Undergraduate and Postgraduate Taught programmes

 |Second Class, Lower Division||50%|

-The Programme Board may, at it's discretion, lower any of these thresholds by 3%.
+The Programme Board has the discretion to lower any of these thresholds by 3%.

 Further details of exactly how this scheme will apply to your programme of study can be found in your Programme Regulations.